PCA HISTORICAL CENTER

 52-4.
 Ministers are not to be confined to fixed forms of prayer for public worship, yet it is the duty of the minister, previous to entering upon his office, to prepare and qualify himself for this part of his work, as well as for preaching.
 He should, by a thorough acquaintance with the Holy Scriptures, by the study of the best writers on prayer, by meditation, and by a life of communion with God, endeavor to acquire both the spirit and the gift of prayer.
 Moreover, when he is to offer prayer in public worship, he should compose his spirit, and so order his thoughts, that he may perform this duty with dignity and propriety, and with profit to the worshippers, lest he disgrace this important service by coarse, undignified, careless, irregular or extravagant expressions.

 DIGEST: The current text dates to 1975 [M3GA, 3-69, p.
 81] and remains unchanged from that time.
-PCA 1973 had in the last sentence, "mean, irregular, slovenly, or extravagant effusions" in place of the later "coarse, undignified, careless, irregular or extravagant expressions.".
+PCA 1973 had in the last sentence, "mean, irregular, slovenly, or extravagant effusions" which was then replaced in 1975 by "coarse, undignified, careless, irregular or extravagant expressions."

 BACKGROUND AND COMPARISONS :